 5. Start small with your no-spend challenge

-As I early mentioned don’t go for longer challenges if you’re a beginner.
+As mentioned earlier, don’t go for longer challenges if you’re a beginner.
 First, you need practice to see your comfort.
 When you get a kick then you can extend it slowly.

 6. Inform others about your challenge

 When you start the challenge then informing others is a good idea.
 You can share the challenge information and rule with your wife and children.
-Advice them to follow the rules during that time and tell them what is allowed and what isn’t.
-So they don’t force you to buy any item out of the list.
+Advise them to follow the rules during that time and tell them what is allowed and what isn’t.
+So they don’t force you to buy any item on the list.